 Unless otherwise agreed with you, we will only collect basic personal data about you, which does not include any ‘sensitive personal data’.
-This basic personal information will include: your name, work address, email address and job title.
+This basic personal information will include: your name, work address, telephone number, email address and job title.

 The full list of your rights under GDPR is shown below:

 - The right to access the personal data we hold on you

 - The right to correct and update the personal data we hold on you